Ohio's 2nd congressional district

 Ohio's 2nd congressional district is a district in southern Ohio.
-It is currently represented by Republican Brad Wenstrup.
+It is currently represented by Republican David Taylor.

-The district includes all of Adams, Brown, Pike, Clermont, Highland, Clinton, Ross, Pickaway, Hocking, Vinton, Jackson, Gallia, Meigs, Lawrence, and Scioto counties, as well as parts of Fayette.
+The district includes all of Adams, Brown, Pike, Clermont, Highland, Clinton, Ross, Pickaway, Hocking, Vinton, Jackson, Gallia, Meigs, Lawrence, and Scioto counties, as well as parts of Fayette county.
+With a Cook Partisan Voting Index rating of R+24, it is the most Republican district in Ohio and the Northern United States overall.

+Composition

+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties, townships, and municipalities: